Virulent Newcastle disease: Transmission

 NDV is spread primarily through direct contact between healthy birds and the bodily discharges of infected birds.
 The disease is transmitted through infected birds' droppings and secretions from the nose, mouth, and eyes.
 NDV spreads rapidly among birds kept in confinement, such as commercially raised chickens.

 High concentrations of the NDV are found in birds' bodily discharges; therefore, the disease can be spread easily by mechanical means.
 Virus-bearing material can be picked up on shoes and clothing and carried from an infected flock to a healthy one.

 NDV can survive for several weeks in a warm and humid environment on birds' feathers, manure, and other materials.
 It can survive indefinitely in frozen material.
 However, the virus is destroyed rapidly by dehydration and by the ultraviolet rays in sunlight.

 Smuggled pet birds, especially Amazon parrots from Latin America, pose a great risk of introducing NDV into the US.
 Amazon parrots are carriers of the disease, but do not show symptoms, and are capable of shedding NDV for more than 400 days.

 Clinical findings

 Clinical signs

 Signs of infection with NDV vary greatly depending on factors such as the strain of virus and the health, age and species of the host.

-The incubation period for the disease ranges from 4 to 6 days.
-An infected bird may exhibit several signs, including respiratory signs (gasping, coughing), nervous signs (depression, inappetence, muscular tremors, drooping wings, twisting of head and neck, circling, complete paralysis), swelling of the tissues around the eyes and neck, greenish, watery diarrhoea, misshapen, rough- or thin-shelled eggs and reduced egg production.
+The incubation period for the disease ranges from 2 to 15 days.
+An infected bird may exhibit several signs, including respiratory distress (gasping, coughing), nervous signs (depression, inappetence, muscular tremors, drooping wings, twisting of head and neck, circling, complete paralysis), swelling of the tissues around the eyes and neck, greenish, watery diarrhoea, misshapen, rough- or thin-shelled eggs and reduced egg production.

 In acute cases, the death is very sudden, and, in the beginning of the outbreak, the remaining birds do not seem to be sick.
-In flocks with good immunity, however, the signs (respiratory and digestive) are mild and progressive, and are followed after 7 days by nervous symptoms, especially twisted heads.
+In flocks with good immunity, however, the signs (respiratory and digestive) are mild and progressive, and are followed after seven days by nervous symptoms, especially twisted heads.